School Profile ⋅ School Policy

 In addition, having received the final authorization from the International Baccalaureate Organization, our school will offer the International Baccalaureate Diploma Programme starting from the school year 2010-2011.
 This comprehensive and challenging two-year course widely recognized for its high academic standards is for Grade 11 and Grade 12 students with an aim of preparing them for university studies.
 Assessment is varied and takes place over two years with final examinations in each subject.
 Student's work is assessed by an international board of examiners who are rigorously trained and monitored by the International Baccalaureate Organization.
 Prior to the Diploma Programme, our school is offering the Bridging Programme for Grade 10 students starting from the school year 2009-2010.
 Its main focus is on the development of skills in preparing students to meet the requirement of the rigorous Diploma Programme.

-The school is to provide a well-balanced education for the development of a whole person through effective means and agreeable strategies.
+The school is to provide a well-balanced education for the development of the whole person through effective means and agreeable strategies.
 Teaching and learning under both the reformed local curriculum and the International Baccalaureate Diploma Programme aims to enable our students to excel their language and numerical abilities, to broaden their knowledge base and to possess capabilities of critical thinking, independent learning and interpersonal skills.

 It is of equal importance to meet the needs of individual students while facilitating a whole-person development.
-Equal emphasis is placed on academic abilities, language skills, information technology, physical education and music.
+Emphasis is placed on academic abilities, language skills, information technology, physical education and music.
 Through participation in the clubs, societies, interest groups, student organizations and school teams, students experience growth in areas in addition to their academic studies.
 Local and overseas exchange and service programmes are encouraged to enrich common knowledge and deepen the understanding of our world outside the classroom setting.
 The Boarding School, a unique DBS feature, aims at further fostering a strong sense of responsibility and self-discipline among students.

 From the beginning, the school has had an extensive history of internationalism.
 Students other than those of a Chinese descent attended our school alongside their fellow Chinese schoolmates.
 The English language has traditionally been and will continue to be adopted as the medium of instruction in our classrooms.
 The Chinese language will remain as the medium of instruction in the Chinese Language and the Chinese History classes.

 To further equip our students for the multi-linguistic trend in the ever-advancing societies, our school has all along provided students the opportunity of learning French as a second language in place of Chinese.
-French will, therefore, be used in the teaching of the French Language.
+French will therefore be used in the teaching of the French Language.
 All the relevant teaching materials and resources will be in English, Chinese and French with respect to the circumstances specified above.